yangwu1227/etf-kpis-scraper/README.md

 # Activate Python 3.12.8 for the current project
 $ pyenv local 3.12.8
 # Use currently activated Python version to create the virtual environment
-$ poetry sync --with main
+$ poetry sync --only main
 ```

 ### Method 3: Using `conda` and `poetry` Together